 - Ultrasound.
 If other tests raise concerns, your doctor may use transrectal ultrasound to further evaluate your prostate.
 A small probe, about the size and shape of a cigar, is inserted into your rectum.
 The probe uses sound waves to create an image of your prostate gland.

 - Collection of prostate cells (prostate biopsy).
-Collecting samples of cells from within your prostate is usually recommended one year after active surveillance begins, and then occasionally, as your doctor recommends, to determine how much the cancer has grown and to re-evaluate your Gleason score to see if the cancer remains slow growing.
+Collecting samples of cells from within your prostate is usually recommended one year after active surveillance begins.
+Biopsy may be repeated occasionally, as your doctor recommends, to determine how much the cancer has grown and to re-evaluate your Gleason score to see if the cancer remains slow growing.

 Many men who choose active surveillance for prostate cancer never undergo prostate cancer treatment.
 The cancer may never grow, and these men may live out their normal life spans.

 But some men may choose to treat their prostate cancer if:

 - The cancer begins growing faster than expected

 - The cancer spreads outside a confined area within the prostate

 Treatment options for prostate cancer depend on your particular situation, but may include surgery, medications and radiation.